Frequently Asked Questions

 If you or a fellow traveller has a seat that is not with the group, our Adventure Leaders have a process to help you switch your tickets, so that you are seated next to the group.

 The Dragon Trip provides, upon request, airport pick-ups.
 This service is available from and to Jakarta airport.

 Who are the adventure leaders?

 Each group will be accompanied by English speaking Adventure Leaders.
 All our adventure leaders have the passion and knowledge to ensure that they can help you have a great time in each destination.

 How experienced are they?
 And will they be travelling with us?

-Each of our Adventure Leaders is an expert in their area – so actually you will have a different Adventure Leader in each location (1 in Sumatra, 1 for Bali & Java and 1 for Flores).
+Each of our Adventure Leaders is an expert in their area – so actually you will have a different Adventure Leader in each location.
 At the end of the trip for each location they will either travel with you just on the transfer or see you off onto your transfer and another Adventure Leader will pick you right back up as soon as you arrive in the next destination.

 Do I need to bring power converters?